benjitorres/myblog/myblog/content/datingprofile/datingprofile.md

 3. no therapy
 4. no money (yet)
 5. my major is philosophy
+6. not socially aware when it matters
+7. awkward
+8. not ambitious
+9. scared to open up

 Picture of me (literally me):
 <img src="https://pbs.twimg.com/media/FeBRWPJXgAEnoNH?format=jpg&name=large" width="350" height="400"/>